DeveloppeurPascal/App-Stores-Screen-Captures-Generator/README.md

 * [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) must be installed in the ./lib-externes/librairies subfolder.
 * [DeveloppeurPascal/AboutDialog-Delphi-Component](https://github.com/DeveloppeurPascal/AboutDialog-Delphi-Component) must be installed in the ./lib-externes/AboutDialog-Delphi-Component subfolder.
+* [DeveloppeurPascal/ASSCG-Data-Admin](https://github.com/DeveloppeurPascal/ASSCG-Data-Admin) must be installed in the ./lib-externes/ASSCG-Data-Admin subfolder.

 ## License to use this code repository and its contents